livingston12/CheckTask/README.md

 ## :dart: About ##

-This project is to list your tasks to do and mark completed or pending.
+This project is a console aplication and you can list your tasks to do and mark completed or pending task.

 ## :sparkles: Features ##